openware/kaigara/README.md

 # Kaigara

-Kaigara is a wrapper arround daemons.
+Kaigara is a wrapper around daemons.
 It helps to standardize the way daemons are started and configured in a cluster.

 ## Features